terrytangyuan/terrytangyuan.github.com/_posts/2016-03-15-scikit-flow-intro.markdown

 Scikit Flow provides many additional features to help you easy and streamline your model building experience.
 It's evolving very rapidly.
 We are actively seeking suggestions/ideas and welcoming any pull requests.
 Join our [Gitter](https://gitter.im/tensorflow/skflow?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) to discuss your ideas or drop your feature requests at [Github issues](https://github.com/tensorflow/skflow/issues).

 ### Flexible Automatic Input Handling
-We try to make your life easier with automatic handling of various data types, such as the following:
+We try to make your life easier with automatic handling of various data types, such as numpy array/matrices, pandas/dask data frames, and iterators.

-* Numpy matrix/array
-* Pandas
-* Dask
-* Iterators

 For example, sometimes when your dataset is too large to hold in the memory you may want to load it into a out-of-core dataframe with the help of dask library to firstly draw sample batches and then load into memory for training.